 19. WHAT HAPPENED TO PDXSWAP.COM?
-WHY ISN’T THIS BLOG CALLED PDXSWAP?
+WHY ISN’T THIS BLOG (SwapPositive.wordpress.com) CALLED PDXSWAP?

 The idea for PDXSWAP came from Rae, who started the first size 0-5 petite swap at the Peoples Food Co-op in SE Portland (which has gone through a few swap hostesses and is still going on!).
 Rae would hand out business cards to petite women whenever she saw them, her enthusiasm for making a positive difference contagious.
-Rae asked her professional webdesigner friend, Angie, to create a professional website, which they dubbed PDXSwap.com.
-From there various other women who wanted to swap but were not a size 0-5, started swaps in their own sizes, and in their own areas of town.
-These swaps and their volunteer hostesses were listed at PDXswap.com.
-Rae was so excited about this free community that she wanted to expand from swapping just clothes to sharing all things free, so her interests lead her to create another site http://www.freeportland.webs.com/
+Rae asked her professional web designer friend, Angie, to create a website which she dubbed PDXSwap.com.
+From there, I started the medium swap, and other women who wanted to swap but were not a size 0-5, started swaps in their own sizes, and in their own areas of town.

-Rae has moved out of the Portland area, and has archived http://www.freeportland.webs.com/ and passed along hosting of the 0-5 swap at Peoples Food Co-op.
-Many thanks to Rae for her forward thinking, and blessings to her on her next adventure:) Angie got really busy with work, travel, and a new baby, and with Rae gone, Angie opted to no longer pay for/operate pdxswap.com.
+Rae moved out of the Portland area and passed along hosting of the 0-5 swap at Peoples Food Co-op.
+Angie got really busy with work, travel, and a new baby, and with Rae gone, Angie opted to no longer pay for/operate pdxswap.com.